tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * [composing_plots.ipynb](Activities/05-Ins_Composing_Plots/Solved/composing_plots.ipynb)

-Go to the slideshow, navigate to the Composing Plots instructor demo section, and highlight the following:
+Go to the slideshow, navigate to the Composing Plots section, and highlight the following:

 * One of the most valuable and powerful features that hvPlot provides is the ability to compose multiple visualizations.